Freud Museum: Building

 The house had only finished being built in 1920 in the British Queen Anne Revival style.
 A small sun room in a modern style was added at the rear by Ernst Ludwig Freud that same year.
 Freud was over eighty at this time, and he died the following year, but the house remained in his family until his youngest daughter Anna Freud, who was a pioneer of child therapy, died in 1982.

-The house has a well maintained garden which is still much as Freud would have known it.
+The house has a well-maintained garden that is still much as Freud knew it.

 Collection

 Freud's couch and office in his museum in Hampstead, London (2024).

 The Freuds moved all their furniture and household effects to London.
-There are Biedermeier chests, tables and cupboards, and a collection of 18th century and 19th century Austrian painted country furniture.
+They include Biedermeier chests, tables and cupboards, and a collection of 18th- and 19th-century Austrian painted country furniture.
 The museum owns Freud's collection of Egyptian, Greek, Roman, and Oriental antiquities, and his personal library.

 The star exhibit in the museum is Freud's psychoanalytic couch, which had been given to him by one of his patients, Madame Benvenisti, in 1890.
 This was restored at a cost of £5000 in 2013.

 The study and library were preserved by Anna Freud after her father's death.
-The bookshelf behind Freud's desk contains some of his favourite authors: not only Goethe and Shakespeare but also Heine, Multatuli and Anatole France.
-Freud acknowledged that poets and philosophers had gained insights into the unconscious which psychoanalysis sought to explain systematically.
+The bookshelf behind Freud's desk contains some of his favourite authors, not only Goethe and Shakespeare but also Heine, Multatuli and Anatole France.
+Freud acknowledged that poets and philosophers had gained insights into the unconscious that psychoanalysis sought to explain systematically.
 In addition to the books, the library contains various pictures hung as Freud arranged them; these include 'Oedipus and the Riddle of the Sphinx' and 'The Lesson of Dr Charcot' plus photographs of Martha Freud, Lou Andreas-Salomé, Yvette Guilbert, Marie Bonaparte, and Ernst von Fleischl.

-The collection includes a portrait of Freud by Salvador Dalí.
+The collection includes a portrait of Freud by surrealist artist Salvador Dalí.

-The museum organises research and publication programmes and it has an education service which organises seminars, conferences and educational visits to the museum.
+The museum organises research and publication programmes and it has an education service that organises seminars, conferences, and educational visits to the museum.
 The museum is a member of the London Museums of Health & Medicine.